DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/epilogue.md

 "Well, let's leave it at that.
 Truth to be told, when it comes to Vanessa, I doubt we'd be able to defeat her once more."

-Responding with bitter smile, Kay exchanged glances with Rinne besides him.
+Responding with bitter smile, Kai exchanged glances with Rinne besides him.
-Aside from Rinne's mixed race, Kay told Jeanne everything without trying to lie.
+Aside from Rinne's mixed race, Kai told Jeanne everything without trying to lie.
 About his counter-attack using blackout.
 About so-called rasterrizer monster.
 And about Vanessa having the same memories about Great War as him.